Nuclear Jobs By Functions

-Site Works - there are numerous nuclear sites in the UK now with several additional sites earmarked for the Nuclear New Builds (NNB).
-Each site has thousands of site workers with differing skill sets depending upon the operations and status of the site.
-The NNB's are expected to generate the requirement for over 60,000 site workers over the next 10 years.
-If you have experience of working on a construction or works site this is the function you need to be investigating to get into nuclear.
+Site Works - there are numerous nuclear sites worldwide, with additional sites earmarked for the Nuclear New Builds (NNB).
+Each site has thousands of site workers with differing skill sets depending upon the site's operations and status.
+The NNB's will generate the requirement for over 60,000 site workers in the UK alone over the next ten years.
+If you have experience working on a construction or works site, this is the function you need to be investigating.

 Health, Safety and Environmental - HSE is the number one priority in any industry today, and this is no different in the Nuclear Industry.
 Even more so as it is not just conventional safety but radiological safety also that needs to be considered.
 There are a vast number of roles to fulfil within this function.
 The profession covers a broad range of skills and experience.
 Any experience in working within a heavily HSE and regulated industry is a good start for you to get into nuclear via this function.

 Information Technology - IT is the backbone of any industry, and this is no different within the UK Nuclear Industry.
 Some companies outsource their IT Department, but many remain in-house.
 This leaves ample opportunity to bag a role.
 The significant considerations outside of the norm is security of the information that companies store and work with.
 This is more common if working within the defence industry, some decommissioning projects, and the 'nuclear workings' of a nuclear power plant build.
 If IT is your thing, we're sure that there is a great chance that you can get into nuclear.